johnno1962/Xtrace/README.md

 The example project, originally called "Xray" will show you how to use the Xtrace module to get up and running.
-Your milage will vary though the source should build and work for configurations of OS X and iOS applications.
+Your milage will vary though the source should build and work for 32 bit configurations on an iOS device or 64 bit OS X applications or the simulator.
 The starting point is the XRAppDelegate.m class.
 The XRDetailViewController.m then switches to instance viewing of a specific UILabel when the detail view loads.

 Display of method arguments is now on by default, but if you have problems: